Robert Hamilton (Scottish footballer): International

 Hamilton won a total of eleven caps for Scotland between 1899 and 1911, scoring fifteen goals, four of which came in Scotland's 11–0 win over Ireland in 1901, their biggest ever margin of victory.
 He was also selected seven times for the Scottish League representative side, scoring nine goals.

 Post football

-After retiring from football Hamilton went into education, and after graduating from the University of Glasgow he became a school teacher then eventually master.
-He maintained an involvement in education throughout his life and eventually served upon the Moray and Nairn Education Board in the mid-1930s.
-He was also involved in local politics, serving in the Elgin Town council between 1914 and 1937.
-For the last six years of this period he held the position of Town Provost.
+After retiring from football, Hamilton went into education, and after graduating from the University of Glasgow, he became a school teacher, then eventually a master.
+He maintained an involvement in education throughout his life and eventually served on the Moray and Nairn Education Board in the mid-1930s.
+He was also involved in local politics, serving on the Elgin Town council between 1914 and 1937.
+For the last six years of this period, he was the Provost of Elgin.
 Hamilton died in May 1948, aged 71.
-In the late 1950s/early 1960s a new road in a private housing estate overlooking the River Lossie at the north side of Elgin was named after him as Hamilton Drive, which still remains today.
+In the late 1950s/early 1960s a new road in a private housing estate overlooking the River Lossie at the north side of Elgin was named after him as Hamilton Drive, which remains today.